|

 How will we get to know the Rabbi?

-A: The Rabbi meets with you for two to three hours
+A: The Rabbi meets with you for two to three

-before your wedding ceremony.
+hours before your wedding ceremony.

 Q:

-What if we live out of town or don’t have time
+What if we live out of town or don’t have

-for meetings?
+time for meetings?

-A: Many of the Rabbi Bogage's wedding clients live
+A: Many of the Rabbi Bogage's wedding clients

-work can be done over the phone, in two sessions.
+most important work can be done over the phone, in two sessions.

 Q: